The Complexity Landscape of Distributed Locally Checkable Problems on Trees: A Generalized Tree Decomposition

-We observe that $A \leq (\ell-1)(B-1)$, as the degree-2 vertices in $S_{i}'$ that are not removed during the $i$th \compress\ form connected components of at most $\ell-1$ vertices.
-Specifically, consider the tree $T$ resulting from contracting each degree-2 vertex in $S_i'$.
-The number of vertices in $T$ equals $B$, and the number of edges in $T$ is at least $A/(\ell-1)$.
-Hence $A/(\ell-1) \leq (B-1)$.
+The degree-\(2\) vertices in \(S_i'\) that are not removed during the \(i\)th \compress\ operation form maximal paths of length at most \(\ell-1\).
+Contracting each such maximal path gives a tree whose vertex set consists of the \(B\) vertices whose degree in \(S_i'\) is not \(2\).
+Hence there are at most \(B-1\) such maximal paths, and so

-We also observe that the number of degree-1 vertices in $S_i'$ at the beginning of the $i$th \compress\ is at least $B/2$.
-As each degree-1 vertex of $S_i'$ must be adjacent to a connected component of $S_i \setminus S_{i}'$ of size at least $\gamma$, we have $|B|/2 < |S_i|/\gamma$.
-Therefore,